 Tonight’s farewell dinner is a true celebration of the completion of the service project, new friendships, and broadened perspectives of the world.
-Your group will enjoy their last dinner filled with delicious home-cooked Costa Rican food, music, dancing, games and fun.
-The entire homestay community and participating group comes together to thank one another for a wonderful week shared together and a job well done.
+Your group will enjoy their last dinner filled with delicious home-cooked Costa Rican food, music, dancing, games, and fun.
+The entire homestay community and the participating group come together to thank one another for a wonderful week shared together and a job well done.
 The participants then return to their homestays to get a good night’s rest before tomorrow’s travel day.

 Day #9 – Departure Day